 Use case:

-Marketing teams and leaders needing real-time performance monitoring across various data sources, with mobile access and proactive alerts for metric deviations.
+Marketing teams and leaders need real-time performance monitoring across various data sources, with mobile access and proactive alerts for metric deviations.

 Key features:

-- Mobile-optimized dashboards: access performance data through dedicated mobile apps with push notifications for metric changes.
+- Mobile-optimized dashboards: access metrics through dedicated mobile apps with push notifications.

-- AI performance summaries: automated insights and anomaly detection that highlight critical changes requiring immediate attention.
+- AI performance summaries: automated insights highlight unusual changes in metrics.

 Pricing: